The UID field is a unique identifier that can be used specifically to create SEO-friendly website URLs.

 This field requires the content writer to enter a lowercase, space-free unique id such as: using-the-uid-field.
 Whatever the writer chooses can be used to create a human-friendly url such as www.example.com/using-the-uid-field.

 Each document in a custom type that contains a UID field must have a unique value for this field.
+The value of this field has to be unique per custom type & locale.
 This ensures that all your urls will be unique for a given Custom Type.

 You can assign the UID field a Field name, and Field placeholder text that will display in the entry editor.